FonziesFT/Plugbot/README.md

+# DO NOT USE THIS SOFTWARE

+Hi, I'm the developer of plug.bot.
+Plug.dj has released a new update which makes plug.bot useless as a whole just because of the magnitude of design and mechanical chances they made to plug.dj.
+I don't spend nearly as much time as I would like to on this project because I have lost interest in plug.dj almost entirely, so until further notice, I've decided to shutdown the project and warn new users or confused existing users that **plug.bot will no longer work for you**.
+There's just too much new stuff and I don't have the desire nor the time to dedicate to updating it all right now.

+That being said, don't give up on me, because I might come back to it sooner or later.
+Stay tuned, and for now, I'd recommend separate scripts, or just staying script-less for a while;  I've heard good things about plugCubed, and I know the author, DJ Gummy, is a good guy and likely maintains it well.

+*Do not* e-mail me about plug.bot, about other scripts, or about plug.dj at all.
+If you have the desire to work on updating plug.bot so it can function properly with these new updates, I welcome you to the project.
+Just e-mail me of your interest, or create a fork of the repository and request a pull -- be sure to be specific with your edits, of course.

+Thanks everyone.

+# In other words, ignore ABSOLUTELY EVERYTHING beneath this.

 ## plug.bot

 A collection of extensions to the growing online DJing website, [plug.dj](http://plug.dj).
 The source code is written in JavaScript and uses the Plug.dj API anywhere possible.
 Easily embeddable as a bookmark in your favorite browser.
 Initially inspired by TechGuard's AutoWoot script from April 2012.